2025 Setia City Mall shooting: Escape and further crimes

-On the next day of the shooting, 9 February 2025, the gunman tried to hijack another car yet again in Klang but was unsuccessful, as the car driver throw away his car key during the confrontation.
+On the next day of the shooting, 9 February 2025, the gunman tried to hijack another car yet again in Klang but was unsuccessful, as the car driver threw away his car key during the confrontation.
 Following the failed carjacking attempt, the gunman then intercepted a Grab car and forced the Grab driver to take him from Klang to Melaka with his gun.
 When they arrived at Seremban, the gunman allowed the Grab driver to refuel at a petrol station, and took this opportunity to take over the car and drive away by himself, leaving the e-hailing driver behind.

 He then arrived at Melaka, where he hid in his friend's house for 5 days.
 In Melaka, he stole a motorcycle and headed back northwards to Banting, where he checked into a budget hotel there.
 On 15 February 2025 at around 3:00PM, he robbed a lorry repair shop in Banting, where he fired shots into the air to threaten the shop owner and stolen some cash from the shop, and also attempting to steal vehicle parts.

 After the robbery at Banting, he continued to escape northwards until Sekinchan of Sabak Bernam district, where he committed housebreaking and stole yet another motorcycle.
 The gunman continued to flee northwards to Sabak, where he hijacked a lorry and forced the lorry driver to drive him southwards to Sungai Besar.
 Police sources told Sin Chew Daily that the suspect at this point in time believe he has been spotted by the police, therefore did not continue escaping into the state of Perak from Sabak, but instead travel back to Klang.
 Later it was confirmed that he was indeed detected by the police in Sabak Bernam on 16 February 2025.

 In summary, the gunman committed 5 more crimes after the shooting at Setia City Mall, bringing the total number of crimes he committed to 15, with 9 crimes committed before the Setia City Mall shooting since the middle of 2024.
 His series of crimes with carjacking, robbery, housebreaking and use of firearms was later described by some media as "GTA-style crime spree".

 On 17 February 2025, the gunman travelled to Pulau Ketam and checked into a hotel on the island at around 5:15PM.